-For other writing jobs I use a variety of tools.
-Here’s a run down of the most important options.
+Here’s a run down of the most important Apple Mac writing tools.

-Whatever your opinion of Microsoft Word, it is the de facto standard for sending finished writing jobs to clients.
+You don’t have to love Microsoft Word to recognise it as the de facto standard for sending finished writing jobs to clients.

 Given Word’s place in the world, there’s a strong argument for sticking with it when you write for work or for clients.
 Life can be less trouble that way.

 In fact I can use Microsoft Office on up to five devices.
 Office is also on my phone and until recently I had a Windows version running the Mac as well as the OS X version.